-You may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
+If you automatically qualify for "Extra Help" Medicare will mail you a letter.
+You will not have to apply.
+If you do not automatically qualify you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
 To see if you qualify for getting "Extra Help," call:

-• 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048 (applications), 24 hours a day,

-7 days a week;

-- The Social Security Office at 1-800-772-1213, between 7 a.m. to 7 p.m., Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications).
-(See Exhibit C at the end of this Evidence of Coverage for contact information.)
+- 1-800-MEDICARE (1-800-633-4227).
+TTY users should call 1-877-486-2048, 24 hours a day, 7 days a week; - □ The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday through Friday.
+TTY users should call 1-800-325-0778 (applications); or - □ Your State Medicaid Office (applications).
+(See Section 6 of this chapter for contact information.)

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

 - Please call the customer service number in Chapter 2 Section 1.
-Our Customer Service representative can help get your copayment amount corrected. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+Our Customer Service Advocates can help get your copayment amount corrected. - □ When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
-Please contact Customer Service at 877-246-4190, TTY 711, 8 a.m.
-8 p.m. local time, Monday Friday, if you have questions.
+Please contact Customer Service if you have questions.

 There are programs in Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa to help people with limited income and resources pay their Medicare costs.
 Programs vary in these areas.
 Call your local Medical Assistance (Medicaid) office to find out more about their rules (phone numbers are in Section 6 of this chapter).
-Or call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week and say "Medicaid" for more information.
+Or call 1-800-MEDICARE (1-800-633-4227) 24 hours a day, 7 days a week and say "Medicaid" for more information.
 TTY users should call 1-877-486-2048.
-You can also visit https://www.medicare.gov for more information.
+You can also visit www.medicare.gov for more information.